vStone/puppet-role/README.md

 * Fallback to a default
 * or Fail if there is no role found.

 It also allows setting up a waterfall mechanism: no trusted fact? how about a regular one? a param?

-You can supply the namespace using hiera or use the search_namespaces mechanism.

 ## Setup

 ### Setup Requirements

-Depending on how you want to use this module, you will need to learn about:
+Depending on how you want to use this module, you will need to learn
+about:
 * hiera
 * trusted facts
 * (custom) facts
 * writing functions

 On a puppet side: we depend on the stdlib module for additional functions.

-### Beginning with role
+### Quickstart

-Include this in your site.pp
+Include role in your (default) node.

+`manifests/site.pp`:

 ```puppet
 node 'default' {